beckje01/gr8eu-2013-static-talk/slides.md

 * Sunny - Where you want your project in the short term
 * Stormy - Where you are now or what you consider bad
-* Yellow Ball - Slightly lower then the current state to prevent you from regressing
+* Yellow Ball - Slightly lower than the current state to prevent you from regressing

 ## Pick your battles